Hillsong Church: Hillsong Conference

 Hillsong Conference is a mid-year week long annual conference in Sydney, London and New York City each year.
 First started in 1986, it has grown to be the largest annual conference in Australia as of January 2022.

 The Australian conference is hosted by Hillsong Church and lead pastors Brian and Bobbie Houston and involves a variety of guests from across the globe.
 Baptist minister Michael Frost described the 2011 conference as having, "a kind of electric, almost carnival atmosphere ... the delegates were full of anticipation and excitement".

 In 2014, the New York event was held in Madison Square Garden, while the London conference was held in The O2 Arena over three days and has continued to be held at this venue until at least 2018.

-Other media
+Media appearances

 On 16 September 2016, the documentary Hillsong: Let Hope Rise, directed by Michael John Warren, was released to cinemas across the United States.
-The film explores Hillsong's beginnings and its rise to prominence as an international church.
+The film had gone through two other media companies, Warner Bros. and Relativity Media.
+It was set to be released the year prior in April, but had complications with the distribution rights.
+The film was picked up by Pure Flix Entertainment and released the following year.
+The documentary explores Hillsong's beginnings and its rise to prominence as an international church.
 The focus is on the band Hillsong United as they write songs for their upcoming album and work toward a performance at The Forum in Inglewood, California.

+In 2022–2023, various programs charting the rise and demise of Hillsong were aired on a number of media platforms.
+In March 2022, Discovery+ released a documentary series, Hillsong: A Megachurch Exposed, revealing the allegations related to child-sex crimes, marital affairs, and the mishandling of money given from the congregants to the church.
+In March 2023, satirical news outlet The Betoota Advocate partnered with Paramount to release a new satirical series on TV which would include an episode about Hillsong.
+The Herald Sun produced an investigative podcast called Faith on Trial.
+In June of that year, ex-Hillsong member Marc Fennell presented The Kingdom on SBS Television.